General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which particular type of most cancers is Walt identified with?

-- What color shirt is Walt sporting within the iconic desert scene the place he’s pointing a gun sporting his white underwear?
+- What color shirt is Walt carrying within the iconic desert scene the place he’s pointing a gun carrying his white underwear?

 Answers